Welcome to the City of Gloucester Elections page

 Any U.S. citizen who is 18 years of age or older may register to vote in his/her city or town of residence.
-To register in Gloucester, you may come to the City Clerk’s office during regular business hours, click the link below to download a mail in registration form or use the Secretary of State online service detailed below.
+To register in Gloucester, you may come to the City Clerk’s office during regular business hours.
+Click the link below to download a mail in registration form or use the Secretary of State online service detailed below.
 We are located at: 9 Dale Avenue, Gloucester, MA 01930.
 Note: A picture ID may be requested at the time of registration.

 Non-Registered Voter Information

-Registered voters can change their name or address by completing the Name/Address Change Form, and submitting it to the Clerk’s office in person or by mail.
-Changes MUST be received in the Clerk’s office by 8:00 pm on or before the 20th day prior to an election.
+Change of name and address form: Registered voters can change their name or address by completing the Name/Address Change Form, and submitting it to the Clerk’s office in person or by mail.
+Changes MUST be received in the Clerk’s office on or before the 10th day prior to an election.

 An inactive voter is a voter who failed to answer census per the Massachusetts General Law Chapter 51, Section 4c.
 Every year, registered voters who failed to respond to the census will be made inactive on June 1st of that year.
 Voters who are made inactive are sent confirmation cards, which the voter can send back to the City Clerk’s office to be reinstated as active or to make an address change.

-When inactive voters arrive at their polling place and before they are given a ballot, they will be required to show ID (driver’s license, state-issued ID card, recent utility bill, rent receipt, lease, a copy of a voter registration affidavit, or any other printed ID which contains your name and address) and will need to fill out an "Affirmation of Current and Continuous Residence".
-Once they have filled out the address confirmation, they will given a ballot and allowed to proceed with voting.
+When inactive voters arrive at their polling place, and before they are given a ballot, they will be required to show ID (driver’s license, state-issued ID card, recent utility bill, rent receipt, lease, a copy of a voter registration affidavit, or any other printed ID which contains your name and address) and will need to fill out an "Affirmation of Current and Continuous Residence".
+Once they have filled out the address confirmation, they will be given a ballot and allowed to proceed with voting.